CraftSpider/TalosBot/README.md

 2. Open the console and paste in the code from the 'Chatzy\TalosStart.js' file.
 Hit 'enter'.
 If prompted, allow popups- the window is the log4js console.

-    - If you were prompted to allow popups, after doing so you may want to repeat step 2 so the log4js console actually opens.
+    - If you were prompted to allow popups, after doing so you may want to refresh and repeat step 2 so the log4js console actually opens.

 3. Talos should now be running in that tab.
 Feel free to navigate away, try to avoid clicking on things on the page as it may confuse Talos.

 ### Discord
 1. You will need to clone this repository onto your computer.
 You can do this through the command line with `git clone http://github.com/CraftSpider/TalosBot/`

+10. Navigate into the `TalosBot\Discord\` file

-10. Install the discord.py library using the command `python3 -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]`
+20. Install the discord.py library, the google API library, the mysql connector, and the pillow library using the command `python3 -m pip install -r requirements.txt`

-20. Install the google API library with `python3 -m pip install -U google-api-python-client`

-30. Install the mysql connector with `python3 -m pip install -U mysql-connector-python-rf`

-35. Install the pillow library with `python3 -m pip install pillow`

-40. Navigate into the discord\ file.
-Create a file named exactly `Token.txt` and place your discord bot token in that file.
+40. Create a file named exactly `Token.txt` and place your discord bot token in that file.

-50. Run the command `python3 Talos.py`.
+50. Run the command `python3 talos.py`.
 Talos should now be running.